CoMakery/virtue-dao/README.md

 ## Patron Endows the DAO

 1. Likes the mission of the Virtue DAO and wants to support virtuous people and their projects to work towards the goal of the DAO
-2. Transfers funds in DAI to Compound to receive compound interest on loans
+2. Transfers funds in DAI to Compound.finance via rDAI to receive compound interest on loans
-3. Delegates the interest from their DAI deposit to the Virtue Token Contract address using rDAI
+3. Delegates the interest from their DAI deposit to the Virtue DAO Smart Contract address using rDAI
 4. When interest accrues it is allocated Virtuous allies through the Virtue DAO

 ![](assets/virtue-dao/patron-endowment.png)